galamo/react-115/readme.md

 3. Support DDL with values: 10 | 20 | 30 | 40 | 50 result to limit the number of items from the api
 4. Support new report Factories per Machuz

+# 13/7
+1. support lazy loading in all of your routes - component level route only